Ganggangsullae: Etymology

 The etymology of Ganggangsullae is not clear, however the term's origins can be guessed by interpreting the name in either indigenous Korean or Hanja characters.
 Some theorize that the term was derived from the indigenous Korean words, in which 'Gang' of Ganggangsullae means circle and 'sullae', which derived from the words 'sunu' or 'sulla', means a wagon or to alert.
 In combination, the term means to wagon or alert around in circle.
+Additionally, in the Jeolla dialect, 'ganggang' translates to 'surroundings' or 'in circles', and 'sullae', meaning 'patrol'.
+This interpretation frames 'ganggangsullae' means to "Beware of your surroundings".

 Others suggests that the word Ganggangsullae was a hanja phrase meaning "a powerful barbarian is going to invade our country", given it was a chant to make the public aware of enemy invaders.
+This meaning was derived from the history of the naval commander Yi Sun-sin utilizing ganggangsullae in military strategy, but there is little evidence to support this theory.

 History

-Beginning
+Ancient times

-The dance is thought to have originated in ancient times when the Koreans believed that the Sun, Moon, and Earth controlled the universe.
-Participants would dance under the brightest full moon of the year in order to bring about a good harvest.
-Ganggangsullae has been held in Korea's most famous festivals like New Year's Day, Daeboreum, Dano, and Chuseok, which was largest at Chuseok.
-So, Ganggangsullae has become a popular event on Chuseok.
-On the evening of Chuseok, dozens of young farming women dance with their hands held together, singing and dancing.
+The dance is thought to have originated in ancient times when the ancient Koreans believed that the Sun, Moon, and Earth controlled the universe.
+Participants would dance under the brightest full moon of the year in order to wish for a fertile harvest.

-Feature of Korea's traditional society

-Korea's traditional society was a male-dominated society, and young women were not allowed to sing loudly or go out at night.
-But women were allowed to sing and dance by doing “ganggangsullae” at night and give vent to their frustration at Chuseok.
-Women could enjoy the atmosphere free from normal restrictions during the festival.
+Actually, Ganggangsullae is still held in Korea's most common festivities such as New Year's Day, Daeboreum, Dano, and Chuseok.
+Since Chuseok has its largest size of the moon of the year, the dance itself is considered as a notable event on Chuseok holidays by dozens of young women dancing and singing all together.

+Joseon dynasty

+Before Joseon, Goryeo dynasty maintained liberal atmosphere of trade and communications under the strong power of Buddhism.
+Newly founded dynasty Joseon needed to rebuild the country in a different manner, which called for another national policy - Confucianism.
+Under the strict Confucian influence expansion, the female status started to degrade sharply, resulting in more difficulties and obstacles for even noble women.
+For example, women should wear long hood by covering all the face and head while going out of house is not allowed.
+Under this kind of social atmosphere, the dance gave women the chance to go outside and sing together away from invisible restraints.